-If you live in one of LVC’s volunteer cities, consider joining your local support network, a group of community members, members of support congregations, alumni of LVC, and others who come together to support the current Volunteers and LVC in fulfilling their mission.
+If you live in one of LVC’s volunteer cities, join your Local Support Network (LSN), a group of alumni, community members, members of support congregations, Volunteers’ parents, and others who come together to help make the Volunteer year-of-service an impactful one.

 How Can I Join?